Home Alive: History

 Following the rape and murder of local singer Mia Zapata in July 1993, a number of women from the Seattle music scene began to meet and discuss the prevalence of violence against women within the community, and the lack of available resources such as self-defense classes, which were considered impractical and unaffordable.
-These informal meetings sparked heated arguments in the living rooms of those involved, as the group had trouble deciding on how to organize and agree on the best methods of training to teach, so they chose to bring in teachers to help direct the course of their learning.
+These informal meetings sparked heated arguments in the living rooms of those involved, as the group had trouble deciding how to organize and agree on the best methods of training to teach, so they chose to bring in teachers to help direct the course of their learning.

 This group of women, now recognized as the founders of the organization, put together benefit concerts in order to raise funds and study self-defense.
 Classes were originally provided to the community for free, but then later on a sliding scale basis.
 This change occurred because the founders were advised not to offer the classes for free because attendees would not value the class if they did not pay for it, though no one was turned away due to lack of funds.
 The group continues this work, providing classes to individuals as before, but expanding to also educate establishments such as schools and businesses.
 With primary support still coming from the arts community, Home Alive continues to ground its self-defense education in a movement for social justice.

 The organization offers tools, not rules, to everyone seeking more safety and connection in their lives.
 They promote consensual behavior, and believe that we all have a responsibility to respect each other's boundaries and right to self-determination.
 Home Alive taught not only physical self-defense but as well verbal boundaries like saying "no" when feeling uncomfortable, escape route techniques and much others including going to a therapist, writing in a journal, talking to friends and exercising.
 For the organization, self-defense meant to do anything to make oneself feel strong and be able to take care of oneself in order to feel safer.
 Home Alive moved to the Capitol Hill district in 2004.